stakater/finops-docs/content/troubleshooting.md

 ### OpenCost shows stale prices

-In BYO-OpenCost mode the operator writes pricing data to a ConfigMap named `finops-operator-custom-pricing-configs` and restarts the OpenCost deployment when the ConfigMap changes.
+The operator writes pricing data to a ConfigMap named `finops-operator-custom-pricing-configs` and restarts the OpenCost deployment when the ConfigMap changes.
 If prices appear stale, confirm that the restart completed:

 ```bash
 kubectl rollout status deployment/<opencost-deployment> -n <opencost-namespace>